georgiee/origami/LOG.md

+## 170613
+Butterlfy Time.

+Fold Rotation foldingpoints algorithm always returned a single foldingpoint.
+Now angle is not correct.
+106 where it should be -150.
+I bet my conversion script again 🤓 YES!
+Again some stupid error.
+I read the apprprpiate part of the command header with ruby `c` instead of `C` which reads it signed instead of unsigned.
+Event that I need it signed the sign is encoded in the command flag not the angle itself.
+Fixed!
+Got the butterlfy working!
+And the pigeon!
+And the seahorse!
+And the fortune!
+And the frog!
+And and, I think I have now over 18 working models and only today I could add more than 5 because of the foldingpoint fix.

+Buuut there is one gotcha.
+When I add the fix the crane's wings are not folded correctly anymore.
+I will monitor the folding method when doing the crane to debug it.

 ## 170612
 Ok, lets make a party with the numbers.
 I am at step 4/11 of the birdbase which precedes the crane so it is the same problem but with few numbers.
 I have the same polygon count and indices structure.
 But my vertices are off.